DANCING PANDAS

 Journaling The Journey

 Kosovo is Europe’s newest country.
 At the heart of the Balkans, it is truly a fascinating land.
 We experienced genuine generosity of it’s people, warm smiles and charming mountain towns.
-Kosovo also has breathtaking medieval monasteries.
+This country also has breathtaking medieval monasteries.
 They are known to contain some of the most precious art in Europe.
-We review the best things to see and do in Kosovo.
+We review the best things to do in Kosovo – this newborn country.

 Prishtina – Newborn Sign